ProximaCentauri-star/Cosmic-Serenity/README.md

 ## Special Thanks
 - Emu, for some 3D models and contributing on Plutus' creation
-- TheSpacePotato, for the inspiration and some parameters for some EVE configs
+- TheSpacePotato, for the inspiration and some parameters for some EVE configs.
+As well as most of the magic used for volumetric aurorae

 ## Official Discord